Transaction tech can’t compete with savings tech, pt 1

 Thier’s Law describes the observation that if merchants are in control of what type of money they accept as payment (which would be the natural state of things in a free market), then they will demand the form of money that they believe will be more effective at holding value over time.
 A “good” money will drive a “bad” money out of the economy, and the bad money will cease to be used or valued for monetary purposes.

 Gresham’s Law is perhaps more well known, but only applies under a special set of conditions.
 In some cases, governments introduce price controls or legal tender laws, preventing merchants from having the free choice of what to accept as payment.
 The merchants may be forced to charge the same prices across multiple forms of money at a specific exchange rate.
 This can lead to an unnatural situation where customers get to choose which form of money they’d like to pay the merchant.
 When the customers are in control, they will similarly demonstrate their preference for the form of money that they believe will be more effective at holding value over time.
 They will choose to keep that form of money for themselves as savings, and pay the merchant with an alternative.
-This means the “bad” money will drive the “good” money out of circulation, because the good money will hoarded as savings until the eventual demise of the bad money, or the demise of the government laws enforcing its use.
+This means the “bad” money will drive the “good” money out of circulation, because the good money will be hoarded as savings until the eventual demise of the bad money, or the demise of the government laws enforcing its use.

 The laws of Thier and Gresham make claims about the process of one money driving out another during a competition for dominance.
 But they do not make claims about how long these processes take to occur.
 It’s not instantaneous, and is largely dependent on what individual merchants and customers believe will be more effective at holding value over time.
 It’s not uncommon for people to believe things that are wrong, or copy the misguided behavior of others without much thought.
 This can help explain why some forms of money are used today which have inferior attributes for the task of saving trade value over time.